-Because folic acid is a water-soluble substance, it is easily eliminated from the body via urinary excretion.
-This also makes the risk of toxicity very low.
+Keep in mind that folic acid is a water-soluble substance, so your body quickly eliminates it from the body via urinary excretion.
+For this reason, it makes the risk of toxicity very low.

 When supplementing with folic acid powder, take no more than 500 mcg to 1 mg daily.
 Store the powder in a dry and cool location.
 Of course, be sure to speak to a medical professional before adding this supplement to your regimen.

 The Bottom Line